next >> SimVimCockpit – Software

 A little background:

-In 2011 I started building a full-size Baron 58 panel simulator and chose the popular Arduino as a convenient microcontroller platform (no need to deal with “barebone” chip programming) to write input/output code for this panel that should use UDP network protocol built into X-Plane.
+Before that I started building a full-size Baron 58 panel simulator and used Arduino as a convenient platform (no need to deal with “bare-bone” micro-controller chip programming) to write input/output code for this panel that used UDP network protocol built into X-Plane.
 It was just standalone code (not library).

-Firstly, the further development of this project would not have been possible without my son (Roman) with his wide-range system and application programming skills.
-My programming expertise is mainly related to hardware (microcontrollers), scripts, web… So, this interface became a “father & son” team project.
+First, the current implementation of this project would have been impossible without my son (Roman) with his wide-range system and application programming skills.
+My programming expertise is mainly related to hardware (micro-controllers), scripts, web… So, this interface became a “father & son” team project.

 At first, we spent a little time learning the in-built X-Plane UDP protocol and in 2012 developed our Arduino library called “XPData”.

 Then there were a few “transitional” libraries, that grew up to become ARDref / ArdSim / ArdSimX with using the plugin as main part of the system, and finally to the current SimVimCockpit Interface.